 If you have any questions about writing job ads, or if you would like to request a job ad, please call us anytime toll free at (866) 414-6056 or email us at firstname.lastname@example.org.
 One of our Solution Center experts will assist you.

 Want your current handbook evaluated for FREE by experts in the fields of HR and employment law?
-Send your handbook to email@example.com and mention that you’re an ESS member in the body.
+Send your handbook to email@example.com.
 Also include your name, the best phone number to reach you at, your state, and number of employees.